 What kind of apples are best for this recipe?

-Technically, any kind of apples can be used.
-However, we highly recommend using baking apples like Granny Smith as they have a slightly tarter flavor that pairs well with the decadent custard sauce and icing and a sturdier texture that prevents them from turning to mush when they cook.
+Technically, you can use any kind of apple.
+However, we highly recommend using baking apples like Granny Smith.
+They have a slightly tarter flavor that pairs well with the decadent custard sauce and icing.
+Plus, their sturdier texture prevents them from turning to mush when they cook.

 Should I peel my apples before adding them to the slow cooker?